 Topic: Economic system of our country

 Duration: 7 lessons

-To understand the characteristics of different economic systems
+Learning To understand the characteristics of different economic systems

-Learning -
+Objectives:

-Objectives: • To know the major ministries, commissions and organisations
+Objectives. • To know the major ministries, commissions and organisations in charge of economic policies of our country, and have a

-which are responsible for formulating economic pe

-country, and have a preliminary understanding of their roles in
+preliminary understanding of their roles in promoting economic

-promoting economic development с I'
+- development

 • To understand the important role of government in safeguarding

-economic security
+Terr economic security

-Less on 1 and Lesson 2 (Different types of economic system ,
+Less on 1 and Lesson 2 (Different types of economic system

 Suggested

-lesson time
+. lesson time

 Enquiry 1.
 Set: 10 minutes

 process: • The teacher introduces the contents of these

 seven lessons, and through the "Lead-in

 Activity: Different economic systems" lets

 students analyse the cases to understand two

 different economic systems as a foundation

 for understanding our country's economic

 system.

 2. Interactive teaching: 35 minutes

 • The teacher distributes and explains

 "Knowledge Content I: Different economic

 systems" to help students consolidate

 related concepts and understand common

 economic systems.

 • The teacher asks students to complete the

 questions in "Worksheet 1: Characteristics

 of different economic systems" and then

 elaborates on related contents based on

 students' answers.

 3. Interactive teaching: 25 minutes

-• The teacher distributes and explains
+• The teacher distributes and explains 25 minutes

 "Knowledge Content II: Socialist market

 economy" to help students understand its

 features.

+10

 4. Conclusion: 10 minutes

 • The teacher summarises what students have

 learned in class and asks them to read

 "Knowledge Content III: Departments

 responsible for formulating important

 economic policies" at home and collect a

-contonne ponotos at nome and contest a